Chase Sapphire Reserve® Review: Best Card for Frequent Travelers

 Alright, let’s get to the elephant in the room.

-Yes, $450 is pretty steep.
-However, if you’re a frequent traveler, the annual card benefits more than cover the fee.
+Yes, $550 is pretty steep.
+However, if you’re a frequent traveler, the annual card benefits will likely cover the fee.

 For me, paying the fee is more than worth it.
 Does it fit your travel needs?
 Only you can decide.